Dayananda Saraswati: Early life

 Dayananda Saraswati was born on the 10th day of waning moon in the month of Purnimanta Phalguna (12 February 1824) on the tithi to an Indian Hindu Brahmin family in Tankara, Kathiawar region (now Morbi district of Gujarat).
 He belonged to the Audichya Brahmin sub-division.
 His original name was Mool Shankar Tiwari, because he was born in Dhanu Rashi and Mul Nakshatra.
-His father was Karshanji Lalji Tiwari, and his mother was Yashodabai.
+His father's name was Karshanji Lalji Tiwari, and his mother was Yashodabai.

 When he was eight years old, his Yajnopavita Sanskara ceremony was performed, marking his entry into formal education.
-His father was a follower of Shiva and taught him the ways to worship Shiva.
-He was also taught the importance of keeping fasts.
+His father was devotee of Shiva and taught him the ways to worship Shiva.
+He also learnt the importance of keeping fasts.
 On the occasion of Shivratri, Dayananda sat awake the whole night in obedience to Shiva.
 During one of these fasts, he saw a mouse eating the offerings and running over the idol's body.
 After seeing this, he questioned that if Shiva could not defend himself against a mouse, then how could he be the saviour of the world.

 The deaths of his younger sister and his uncle from cholera led Dayananda to ponder the meaning of life and death.
-He began asking questions which worried his parents.
+He began asking questions about it to his parents and they were much worried by this.
 He was engaged in his early teens, but he decided marriage was not for him and ran away from home in 1846.

-Dayanand Saraswati spent nearly twenty-five years, from 1845 to 1869, as a wandering ascetic, searching for religious truth.
-He found out that the joy from material goods was not enough, therefore he decided to devote himself to spiritual pursuits in forests, retreats in the Himalayans, and pilgrimage sites in North India.
-During these years he practised various forms of yoga and became a disciple of a teacher named Virajanand Dandeesha.
+Between 1845 and 1869, Dayanand travelled extensively across India as a wandering ascetic.
+During this period, he visited forests, pilgrimage centres, and retreats in the Himalayas, dedicating himself to spiritual study and meditation.
+He practised various forms of yoga and sought teachers who could guide him toward spiritual truth.
+Saraswati was a strict vegetarian who recounted that he felt "sickened at the very sight of meat" after witnessing a Brahmin cut and prepare a rump steak.

+Saraswati became a disciple of a teacher named Virajanand Dandeesha.
 Virajanand believed that Hinduism had strayed from its historical roots and that many of its practices had become impure.
-Dayananda Sarasvati promised Virajanand that he would devote his life to restoring the rightful place of the Vedas in the Hindu faith.
+Sarasvati promised Virajanand that he would devote his life to restoring the rightful place of the Vedas in the Hindu faith.